john88Carlos/john-demo/README.md

 # john-demo
-This is m first Git repository.
+This is my first Git repository.
 <br>
-I am oo excited to learn git and now here I started.
+I am too excited to learn git and now here I started.